zdravkov/kendo-docs/getting-started/web/notification/overview.md

 ## Getting Started

-Generally, the **Notification** widget can be initialized from any element.
-If the widget will be used with popup notifications, or if the notifications will not be appended to the Notification element, then the widget element **will be hidden** as it is assumed that it is not needed for anything particular.
+The **Notification** widget can be initialized from any element, because it does not manipulate the element's content.
+The element **will be hidden** if the widget will be used with popup notifications, or if static notifications will **not** be appended to the Notification element.
+In these two cases it is assumed that the element will not be needed for anything.

-If the **Notification** element will be used to contain static (non-popup) notifications, then its tag is recommended to be one, which allows nesting the elements inside the notifications' template.
+On the other hand, if the **Notification** element will be used to contain static (non-popup) notifications, then its tag is recommended to be one, which allows nesting the elements inside the notifications' template.
 For example, inline elements (`span`, `a`, `em`, etc.) cannot contain block elements (`div`, `p`, `ul`, `li`, headings, etc.).
+Using a `div` element for the widget is OK.

-The **Notification** widget provides several built-in notification types - "info", "success", "warning" and "error".
-The purpose of having different notification types is the ability to use different templates and looks for each type.
+The **Notification** widget provides several built-in notification types: `"info"`, `"success"`, `"warning"` and `"error"`.
+The benefit of having different notification types is the ability to use different templates and looks for each type.
 The built-in types provide ready-to-use shorthand methods for displaying, as well as built-in templates and styling.
 The shorthand method names match the listed notification types.
-If no type is specified when a notification is shown, "info" is assumed.
+If no type is specified when a notification is shown, `"info"` is assumed.
 An unlimited amount of custom notification types and corresponding templates can be defined.
-See [Templates](#templates).
+For further details, see [Templates](#templates).

-### Example - Notification initialization
+### Example - initialization and basic usage

     <span id="notification"></span>